 Published November 2005

 Salt Lake City, Utah's Karmeen Kulkarni is covering a lot of professional ground in the battle against type 1 and 2 diabetes.
-As a diabetes educator, author, registered dietician and Director of Nutrition Services at the Diabetes Health Center, Karmeen is a devoted and highly respected leader in the field.
+As a diabetes educator, author, registered dietitian and Director of Nutrition Services at the Diabetes Health Center, Karmeen is a devoted and highly respected leader in the field.

 For more than 20 years, Karmeen has helped people live well with diabetes by taking a realistic and individualized approach to their care in designing successful personal nutrition and exercise plans.
 Many individuals with diabetes and their families have benefited from her care, knowledge and professional dedication.